solarwinds/solarwinds-apm-ruby/README.md

 ## Compiling the C extension

-The appoptics gem utilizes a C extension to interface with a core library bundled in with the gem which handles reporting the trace and performance data back to AppOptics servers.
+The solarwinds_apm gem utilizes a C extension to interface with a core library bundled in with the gem which handles reporting the trace and performance data back to SolarWinds servers.

 C extensions are usually built on `gem install` but when working out of a local git repository, it's required that you manually build this C extension for the gem to function.